 - Scholarships are not transferable.

-- All applicants will receive notification that their application has been received, and whether it has been granted or denied.
-Those receiving scholarships will be sent written confirmation at least three (3) weeks in advance of the Convention.
-Applicants who do not receive notification two (2) weeks before the Convention should contact NELA to inquire about the status of their application.
-Scholarships will not be awarded retroactively, and applications will not be considered after the deadline of May 2, 2016.
+- All applicants will receive notification that their application has been received and whether it has been granted or denied.
+Those receiving scholarships will be sent written confirmation two (2) week in advance of the Convention.
+Applicants who do not receive notification one 1) week before the Convention should contact NELA to inquire about the status of their application.
+Scholarships will not be awarded retroactively, and applications will not be considered after the deadline of June 17, 2020.
 Incomplete applications will not be considered.
-Scholarship recipients will receive payment after submitting receipts for eligible expenses and an evaluation form.
-Scholarship recipients who do not attend the seminar will forfeit their scholarship award.
+Scholarship recipients who do not attend the Convention will forfeit their scholarship award.